New research demonstrates that you might be able to increase your intelligence. Scientists had previously considered this to be impossible.

 One researcher “found improvements in college students preparing to take the LSAT.”
 Unfortunately, we don’t have additional information about those results, since the relevant study hasn’t been published yet.
 You can be sure that I’ll be watching closely to see exactly what sort of “improvements” this researcher found.
 (Note: the article’s context suggests that this researcher studied the effects of LSAT prep on Dual N-Back performance – not Dual N-Back’s effects on LSAT prep.)

-LSAT Logic Games and the Dual N-Back game both test your “working memory” – your fluid intelligence.
+Dual N-Back game tests your “working memory” – your fluid intelligence.

 So, do you want to get better at holding several arbitrary pieces of information in your head at the same time?
 The studies suggest that 15-25 minutes a day, 5 days a week, is enough to derive significant benefit from playing the game.